 There is still the significant potential for short-term volatility in gilt rates (upon which our borrowing tends to be priced).

-With the help of our Advisors and market tools now available to us we will remain well informed as the cycle evolves.
+With the help of our advisors and market tools now available to us we will remain well informed as the cycle continues to evolve.

 External Context

 Prospects for interest rates